 Wine Map of Spain

 Get to know the regions and the wines of Spain on this illustrated map.Buy Map

 The Wines of Central Spain

-Nearly all of the top quality wines in the area have adopted the use of blending French varieties, such as Syrah, Cabernet and Petit Verdot, with the local grapes of Tempranillo, Garnacha and Bobal.
+Nearly all of the top quality wines in the area have adopted blending French varieties, such as Syrah, Cabernet, and Petit Verdot, with Tempranillo’s local grapes Garnacha and Bobal.

 - Tempranillo: Once known as Cencibel in the area, many are still convinced that Cencibel is a special clone with thicker skins and richer colored Tempranillo wines than can be found up north in Rioja.

 - Bobal: A very bold, red wine grape with a likening to Petite Sirah, Bobal has blackberry and menthol flavors.
 Vanilla notes come from oak aging.

 - Garnacha: Richer in style, moderately high in alcohol and tasting of candied raspberries and leather.

 - Cabernet & Merlot: Red fruit flavors dominate the Cabernet and Merlot of Spain, but producers often blend these grapes with others for a deeper, darker, and much more intense flavor.

 - Monastrell: Opaque with a bright violet rim, Monastrell (a.k.a.
 Mourvedre) tastes of blackberries, anise, grilled bread with the occasional meaty note.